antoniolevar/Product-Price-Forecasting/readme.txt

 ## Data Sources

 - `store.csv`: Contains various metrics and data points related to the store's activities.
-- `train.csv`: Contains training data for predictive analysis.
+- `train.csv`: Contains training data for predictive analysis. (can be found at https://www.kaggle.com/c/rossmann-store-sales/data)

 ## How to Run